-Situated within the Department of Clinical Neuroscience and Preventive Medicine, the Center for Vascular Prevention focuses on research on primary and secondary prevention of vascular diseases.
-Non-communicable diseases (NCDs), in particular cerebrovascular and cardiovascular diseases, are nowadays globally the most common causes of death and of years lived with disabilities (LLD).
-Lifestyle-associated risk factors such as obesity or type II diabetes show a significantly increasing prevalence, both in rich and in low-income countries.
-Therefore, research in the field of vascular prevention is of high public health importance.
+Within the Department of Clinical Neurosciences and Preventive Medicine, the Center for Vascular Prevention focuses on research on primary and secondary prevention of vascular diseases.
+As non-communicable diseases (NCDs), cerebrovascular and cardiovascular diseases in particular have become the leading causes of death and years lived with disability (LLD) worldwide in recent years.
+Risk factors contributed by unhealthy lifestyle, such as obesity or type II diabetes, show a significantly increasing prevalence, both in rich and in economically weaker countries.
+Research in the field of vascular prevention is therefore of great importance for health policy.

-The research questions of the center are rigorously academic and focus on epidemiology of risk factors, influence of lifestyle and preventive management.
-National and international cooperation is a cornerstone of most of the projects.
+The research questions of the center are developed in a strictly academic way and are focused on epidemiology of risk factors, influence of lifestyle and preventive management.
+National and international collaborations are always sought.

-• The Early Prevention of Diabetes Complications in Europe (e-PREDICE) study (completed by December 2017) examines the effects of pharmacological therapy (metformine or sitagliptine) in combination with lifestyle modification on macro- and microvascular, neurological and psychological outcomes in patients with type II Diabetes.
+- The Early Prevention of Diabetes Complications in Europe (e-PREDICE) study (completed December 2017) investigates the effects of pharmacological therapy (metformin or sitagliptin) in combination with lifestyle modification on macro- and microvascular, neurological, and psychological endpoints in patients with type II diabetes.

-• The Austrian Polyintervention Study to Prevent Cognitive Decline after Ischemic Stroke (ASPIS) tested the potential benefits of a multimodal lifestyle-modifying program on cognitive abilities after a first stroke.
-Although statistically neutral, this study has provided valuable information for further study concepts on the highly important issue of a possible preventive therapy for vascular cognitive decline.
+- The Austrian Polyintervention Study to Prevent Cognitive Decline after Ischemic Stroke (ASPIS) tested the potential benefits of a multimodal lifestyle-modifying program on cognitive abilities after a first stroke.
+Although statistically neutral, this study has provided valuable information for further study designs on possible prevention of vascular-related cognitive decline.

-• Collaboration within the international project "Cut Stroke in Half - Polypill for Stroke Prevention" (in cooperation with the Center for Neuroscience)
+- Collaboration in the international project "Cut stroke in Half - Polypill for Stroke Prevention" (in cooperation with the Center for Neuroscience).